Common Questions About Dental Fillings

 What Are Dental Fillings?

 Dental fillings are materials used to fill a cavity or repair a damaged tooth.
 When tooth decay creates a hole or weak spot in the enamel, a filling acts as a "patch" to restore the tooth's strength and shape.
 There are several materials that may be used to make fillings, and each has advantages of its own.
-Here's a look at the most common options:
+Here's a look at the most common options:- Composite Fillings: Made from a mix of plastic and tiny glass particles, composite fillings match your natural teeth, making them nearly inconspicuous.

 - Amalgam Fillings: Known for their durability, amalgam fillings are made from a blend of metals.
 Though they are silver in color, they're a popular choice for back teeth where visibility isn't an issue.